Earn 80,000 bonus points after spending $2,000 on purchases within the first three months of account opening.

-This is a feature American Express Membership Rewards users have grown to love over the years, and Chase’s Sapphire Preferred® Card® is the first major alternative to American Express for airline and hotel point transfers.
+This is a feature American Express Membership Rewards users have grown to love over the years, and the Chase Sapphire Preferred® Card is the first major alternative to American Express for airline and hotel point transfers.

 We rank it our favorite credit card for airline miles because of its ability to transfer points into one of our favorite U.S. programs – United MileagePlus® in addition to Southwest Airlines, British Airways , Virgin Atlantic, and Korean Airlines.

 For business credit card users, the Ink Business Preferred℠ Credit Card from Chase has the same point transfer features as the Chase Sapphire Preferred® Card, and you can combine points from both cards as well as those of any other cards that earns Ultimate Rewards® points like the Chase Freedom® Card.